 An invoice will be emailed, or printed for families at the start of each month for that month's fees.
-Prompt payment is requested within five days but should be paid in full by the end of the month.
+Prompt payment is requested within five days.
 Families can pay their invoice via e-transfer, or in person by cash/cheque to their site supervisor.
 We ask that families paying cash for SAP programs in Norwood, please go to the main office at 45 Alma Street to pay.
 Fees are payable every day the child is registered at Hucklebug Preschool Inc. Fees are payable for statutory holidays where a child is registered.
 If absent due to illness, fees will still be charged.
 A service charge of 2% will be added after 30 days of an unpaid account.
 Continuous nonpayment of fees or NSF cheques, leave us no other choice but to request withdrawal from Hucklebug Preschool Inc. Unpaid accounts past 61 days will go to Collections.
 Receipts will be issued in February for income tax purposes.
-Refunds or credits will only be provided if a billing error has occurred, or a subsidy contract has changed care and requires a backdated payment.
-Any other refunds or credits will be looked at on an individual basis by the Executive Director.
 Any concerns should be directed toward the Supervisor or Director.